 Note: If your child must be removed from your home and placed in another home in a different city, the original Host Family is responsible for the cost of airfare for their hosted child and guardian/translator to relocate.

 72 Hour Conflict Resolution Plan:

-- STEP 2: Frontier Horizon Staff will immediately contact a translator to intervene in the situation.
-The translator should intervene within 24 hours of the initial complaint phone call.
+- STEP 2: Frontier Horizon staff will immediately contact a translator to intervene in the situation.
+The translator should intervene within 24 hours of the initial complaint.
 Frontier Horizon prefers intervention to be done in person, but if a translator cannot get to your home, the intervention can be done via phone or video conference.
 Please provide at least a 24 hour grace period after the intervention call for change to take place in the dynamics with the hosted child[ren].

-- STEP 3: If the Host Family, after 48 hours from the initial contact, still desires for children to be placed in another home 48 hours after the intervention, the family must immediately call Frontier Horizon Staff, and re-placement plans will be initiated.
+- STEP 3: If unmanageable challenges persist and the host family desires for child[ren] to be placed in another home 48 hours after the intervention, the family must immediately call Frontier Horizon staff, and relocation plans will be initiated.
 We will do our best to make arrangements within the next 24 hours.
-All host families must understand that they will NOT receive a refund or reimbursement for children who families choose to have removed from their home and placed with another Host Family.
+All host families must understand that they will NOT receive reimbursement for the program after the hosted child is removed.
+Understand that the entire relocation process takes a minimum of 3 to 4 days.

 Note: Translators are not to be used as babysitters.
 We respect our translators and are grateful for their hard work.
-Please do not expect them or ask them to watch your hosted child for more than one hour or so.
+Please do not expect or ask them to watch your hosted child for more than one hour.

 Translators attend Frontier Horizon training, and they receive a small stipend from Frontier Horizon.
 Translators are instructed to:

 - Purchase their own clothing, gifts, and souvenirs.